4 Things to Consider When Selecting a Residential Development Manager

 So, in essence, you’ll never actually know how much you have paid for their development management service.

 Look for a company that is willing to be upfront with you about their fee structure.

 On a side note.
 If you’re up for the challenge of running your own project these are the skills needed for property development success.

 Anyone can go out to the market and claim to have expertise in any field that isn’t regulated.
 And to manage a development project for a third party there are no regulations.

-So it’s important that you do your research into the person or development management companies you are considering.
+So it’s important that you do your research into the development project manager you are considering.

 You need to ensure they have the required experience and they don’t just appear to have the required experience.

 The last thing you want your project to be is the guinea pig for someone who’s either just starting out or who is trying to build a development management business without the required knowledge, experience and successfully completed projects.